toin0u/sbin.dk/_posts/2012-05-18-php-unit-testing-atoum-composer.md

 date: 2012-05-18 00:56:53
 title: Unit test with atoum installed with composer
 summary: I'm used to use atoum to test my PHP classes because I think it's more intuitive than PHPUnits.
 I just found out that it was possible to install it with composer.
 Let's see how to do that.
-category: PHP
+category: php
-tags: unit-testing atoum composer
+tags: ['unit test', 'atoum', 'composer']
 ---

 ### Why to use composer when we can get a phar single file ?